LTestJ/JavaExercises/projects/project2/readme.txt

      open door

-   These requirments maynot be complete.
+   These requirements may not be complete.
 But once you feel like this is complete.
 You can start implementing the code one step at a time.